maikeleckelboom/seqlok-lab/packages/core/docs/architecture/04-seqlok-dsl-overview-and-rationale.md

 - Specs must be **platform-neutral**:

-  - A DAW, a web UI, a CL tool might all interpret the same spec differently.
+  - A DAW, a web UI, and a CLI tool might all interpret the same spec differently.

 - UI/UX is higher-level: